DNA-NEWBIE Educational Components

 One of the best and most successful ways to use mtDNA is in the manner that Bill Hurst used it with the Kelly Sisters.
 He tested two known descendants, and concluded that the match confirmed indirect census and other records showing that Martha Kelly and Catherine Kelly were sisters and that their mother was Elizabeth Cummins Kelly.
 More on the Kelly Sisters match: http://freepages.genealogy.rootsweb.com/~wrhurst/dna/hurstdnasuccessstories.htm

-Lesson 16: mtDNA & Genealogy - Part 2
+Lesson 16: mtDNA and genealogy - Part 2

-Like Bill Hurst, another family recently used mtDNA to prove whether two lines were related.
+Like Bill Hurst, another family used mtDNA to prove whether two lines were related.
 But this situation occurred much more recently in time and there was an adoption involved.
 The following mtDNA success story has been posted on the main ISOGG site courtesy of David Pitts, the Pitts Surname DNA Project Administrator:

 "Emma's mother was unwed and barely 18 years old.
 When Emma was born, an old preacher abducted her and raised her as his own.
 He probably thought he was doing the right thing and later he claimed to have legally adopted her (e.g. 1930 census).
 Emma was raised with the preacher's surname and she never knew her real mother's name.
 Emma's daughter recently started to add some genealogical evidence such as census records to the family stories so that she could present an iron clad story of Emma's ancestry to her before she died.
 Despite her best efforts there was always some doubt that she had the right family.
-Emma's daughter did some research on the
+Emma's daughter did some research on the web and discovered that mtDNA might offer a tool to solve this puzzle once and for all.
+Using her own mtDNA and mtDNA from Emma's presumed Aunt Oleta (HVR1 & HVR2), she found an exact match, thus confirming the paper trail!"

-Lesson 17: mtDNA & Genealogy - Part 3
+Lesson 17: mtDNA and genealogy - Part 3

 mtDNA results can also point someone in the direction they need to go in to research their line.
 This is what happened with Marie Rundquist when she tested through the National Geographic Genographic Project:

 "I have been tested in the National Geographic Genographic project; my results have been transferred to Family Tree DNA.
 I am a member of Haplogroup A. My lineage is French/Cajun (through my mother's line); my Ancestral/Native routes are found in Nova Scotia, where a French settler, Rene Rimbault, married an Amerindian woman, known only as Anne Marie.
 It is through this union, that occurred in the mid-1600s, that my Native American and French lineage can be originally traced.
-I had no knowledge of my Amerindian lineage before participating in the Genographic project; I was totally knocked out of my chair when I read the results on line.
+I had no knowledge of my Amerindian lineage before participating in the Genographic project; I was totally knocked out of my chair when I read the results online.
 Mind you, I NEVER knew anything about the female line of my family until my mtDNA results came in as "Native American".
 This revelation caused my dad (and others) to get their DNA tested.
-I've learned alot about my background since; and thankfully have met other folk who have helped me solve all these mysteries in my own family's background."
+I've learned a lot about my background since; and thankfully have met other folk who have helped me solve all these mysteries in my own family's background."

-Read more about Marie's story at:
+Read more about Marie's story at: http://www.frenchdna.org/findingannemarie.html

-Lesson 18: mtDNA & Genealogy - Part 4
+Lesson 18: mtDNA and genealogy - Part 4

 A case where mtDNA was used to find a lost paper trail (much in the same way that we use Y-DNA) occurred as a result of Linda Thompson Jonas' watchful eye, good memory, and having the information available that she needed.
-Linda is the Project Administrator of the U5 Haplogroup Project and she has people submit their pedigrees.
+Linda is the former Project Administrator of the U5 Haplogroup Project and she has people submit their pedigrees.
 She noticed a match which had similar geographic origins and with a little research, was able to take one woman's line back another 150 years!
-The full story appears here:
+The full story appears here: http://www.isogg.org/successstories.htm

 PLEASE NOTE: You need to have tested prior to know what your haplogroup is before you join a haplogroup project.